 The Certificate IV in Allied Health Assistance program includes 120 hours of vocational placement, where you’ll have the opportunity to consolidate your knowledge in a real healthcare environment.
 The period of vocational placement takes place at the end of the course.

 Upon successful completion of the allied health assistant course, you'll graduate with a HLT43015 Certificate IV in Allied Health Assistance.
-This nationally recognised qualification will prepare you for a rewarding career in your chosen allied health specialisation.
+This nationally recognised qualification will provide therapeutic and program related support activities under the guidance of allied health professionals.

 Mater Education wants everyone enrolled into the program to have every opportunity to succeed at their study.
 Our program is dynamic, and delivered in a way that caters to all learning styles.